kdave/btrfs-progs/Documentation/Custom-ioctls.rst

 Custom ioctls
 =============

-Anything that's not doing the other features and stands on it's own
+Filesystems are usually extended by custom ioctls beyond the standard system call interface to let user applications access the advanced features.
+They're low level and the following list gives only an overview of the capabilities or a command if available:

-- reverse lookup, from file offset to inode
+- reverse lookup, from file offset to inode, ``btrfs inspect-internal logical-resolve``

-- resolve inode number -> name
+- resolve inode number to list of name, ``btrfs inspect-internal inode-resolve``

-- file offset -> all inodes that share it

-- tree search, all the metadata at your hand (if you know what to do with them)
+- tree search, given a key range and tree id, lookup and return all b-tree items found in that range, basically all metadata at your hand but you need to know what to do with them

-- informative (device, fs, space)
+- informative, about devices, space allocation or the whole filesystem, many of which is also exported in ``/sys/fs/btrfs``

-- query/set a subset of features on a mounted fs
+- query/set a subset of features on a mounted filesystem